kailash-manasarovar/statement/docs/timeline/2026/july.md

     - *Just another lemon tree*, musical backing track to applied hyno-tech in 2023 - proof that the salmon mousses were hacking me alongside the porn-gangs in Las Marinas.
     - *Project Jonathan* - constant references online to this and a few times at the centre.
 This is in relation to [Jonathan getting an egg](../2025/september.md#jonathan-tells-me-he-has-the-shingles-virus) from me.
 This makes me think in August when I'm in Jerusalem that they've set the Jews up to take the blame for this.
 Or did they have another evil scheme in mind, who knows.
 Perhaps they're aware my internal injuries are not going to be ignorable for so long.
 Ironically, throwing the Jews under the bus like this becomes significant and top-of-mind, and gets me thinking about [Michael Sullivan who worked for Pan Am](../pre-2001/1989.md#sullivan).
     - You can help so many sick people in the world - suggesting because I survive poisoning there's something inherent in my body that can help them: their total and utter reinterpretation of Jesus.
+    - I practice naked yoga - one of the men says this.
+Urgh.
     - (I'll keep adding these in as I remember them..., it's gonna be quite a list)

 - It was a battering.